specsolutions/specsync-for-tfs-documentation/installation/dotnet-console.md

 Depending on your project setup, the package has been downloaded and extracted to

 * into the `packages` folder of your solution: \<SOLUTION‑FOLDER>\packages\SpecSync.AzureDevOps.Console.\<SPECSYNC‑VERSION>
-* into the global packages folder: C:\Users\\\<USER>\\.nuget\packages\specsync.azuredevops.console\\\<SPECSYNC‑VERSION>
+* into the global packages folder: C:\Users\\\<USER>\\.nuget\packages\SpecSync.AzureDevOps.Console\\\<SPECSYNC‑VERSION>
 * into an other folder configured in the `NuGet.config` file

 ### Step 2: Create/review a CMD file in order to execute the console app easily from the installation folder (optional)

-As the package installation folder is pretty complicated to type-in frequently, it is recommended to add a simple command line shell script (`specsync4azuredevops.cmd`) that executes the tool from the right folder.&#x20;
+As the package installation folder is pretty complicated to type-in frequently, it is recommended to add a simple command line shell script (`SpecSync4AzureDevOps.cmd`) that executes the tool from the right folder.

 {% hint style="info" %}
-In case you use NuGet packages from the `packages` folder of your solution and your project uses the classic project file format, the package installation populated a `specsync4azuredevops.cmd `into the project folder.
+In case you use NuGet packages from the `packages` folder of your solution and your project uses the classic project file format, the package installation populated a `SpecSync4AzureDevOps.cmd `into the project folder.
 Review the script and apply any changes if necessary.
 {% endhint %}

-A `specsync4azuredevops.cmd` script that executes the SpecSync .NET Console App from the local packages folder might look similar to this:
+A `SpecSync4AzureDevOps.cmd` script that executes the SpecSync .NET Console App from the local packages folder might look similar to this:

 ```
 @REM Executing SpecSync .NET Console App by forwarding all command line parameters